 You’ll see Wyndham’s name on here a lot actually in different categories, good and bad, as they’ve been on an acquisition spree over the past five years.
 If you travel a lot in the USA, it’s probably worth joining up with their loyalty program, also highly rated.
 More on that in a minute.

-Up a Notch for Budget Hotel Brands
+Up a Notch for the Best Budget Hotel Brands

 The midscale budget hotel brands that also got an above-average score were only a shade behind these top ones.
 There were only three more: the oddly named AmericInn by Wyndham that always looks like a typo, Best Western, and Sleep Inn.
+Be advised that in the USA, these lowest category entries are not always in a convenient location if you don’t have a car.
+They’re seldom in the city center and tend to be roadside motels better suited for a road trip than a city vacation where you arrived by plane.

 The next category up, called Upper Midscale, is often where you can find the best overall value, especially in foreign countries where overall rates are lower.
 These are often under $100 per night in U.S. cities and $40 to $70 in Mexico and Central America.
-These discount hotel chains are generally clean, well-run, at not at the level where they try to charge you for WiFi or tack on a rip-off resort fee.
+These discount hotel chains offer affordable prices and are generally clean, well-run, at not at the level where they try to charge you for WiFi or tack on a rip-off resort fee.

 The other two Upper Midscale hotel brands that garnered an above-average score were Hampton Inn by Hilton and Fairfield by Marriott.
 So you’ve got good choices for the big loyalty programs if you’re banking points.